 It’s time to provide you with a couple of quick updates from the Department of Labor (DOL).
 Spoiler alert… this is good news for employers!

 First, in January 2016, I wrote an article about the then new DOL guidance concerning joint employer relationships (both “horizontal” and “vertical”).
 Opinion Letter Fair Labor Standards Act, Administrator’s Interpretation No. 2016-1.
 The article cautioned that “the mere fact that an employee works for two completely separate companies (as many workers today do) does not make those companies ‘joint employers.’
 But, where a joint employment relationship exists, the employers may be held equally responsible for ensuring compliance for all provisions of the FLSA including overtime pay, and the DOL may seek to hold both employers responsible for any violation.”
-My prior article can be found by clicking here.

 While the DOL guidance was a tad confusing, it made clear -- at least to me -- that the DOL intended to stretch the joint employer relationship principle as far as it could so there would be many deep pockets to reach into when a wage violation occurs.